dhwanshah21/TodoList-React-App/README.md

 1. Unzip the solution.
 2. Run `yarn` to install the dependencies.
-3. Run `yarn start` or `npm start` to run the app and go to http://localhost:3000/ to view.
-I have tested it on chrome browser.
+3. Run `yarn start` or `npm start` to run the app and go to http://localhost:3000/ to view. <br> I have tested it on chrome browser.

 ## Understanding the React App :